 Your pup might be sick, and the vet can determine whether he is suffering from kidney disease, incontinence, hormone-responsive urinary incontinence, arthritis, joint problems, emotional responses, UTIs, inadequate house training, or whether it’s a marking disorder.
 Besides, he might be dealing with serious issues such as cancer or parasites that might have infested the urinary tract.
 The vet will prescribe medication and recommend ways that will help reduce inadequate peeing.

-2. Provide House Training
+Provide House Training

-3. Air the Bedding
+Air & Wash the Bedding

-4. Use a Smaller Crate
+Use a Smaller Crate

 The chances are high that your pup urinates on the bed since the crate is too big; hence they allocate one corner for peeing.
-Ensure that the crate is large enough to allow turning, but don’t provide too much space.
+Ensure that the crate is large enough to allow turning but don’t provide too much space.

-Pet owners sometimes let their dog out to pee and allow them in once they are done with their business.
+Pet owners sometimes let their dogs out to pee and allow them in once they are done with their business.
 Your pup might fail to understand the significance of peeing outside; therefore, once your dog pees outside, wait till they return, then offer praise for a good job.
-Your dog will also look forward to receiving treats, but be careful with these, as the dog might start to squirt outside only to continue eliminating in the house just to get a treat.
+Your dog will also look forward to receiving treats, but be careful with these, as the dog might start to squirt outside only to continue eliminating in the house to get a treat.
 Adding a command word for elimination can also be helpful, as it helps the dog understand the command better.

-It’s essential to determine the root cause of your dog’s urination problem in order to find an adequate solution.
+It’s essential to determine the root cause of your dog’s urination problem to find an adequate solution.
 It’s annoying when you have to keep up with the pungent smell, but with the above techniques, your pup will stop peeing on the bed in no time.